Quantitative Darboux theorems in contact geometry: Size of standard neighborhoods in dimension 3

 \subsection{Characteristic foliations on tori and contact embeddings}

-In the next section, we will need to show, informally speaking, how a contact structure which is transverse to the core of the solid torus and ``does not rotate more than half a turn between the core and the boundary'' embeds inside the standard contact structure on $\R^3$.
+We will need to show, informally speaking, how a contact structure which is transverse to the core of the solid torus and ``does not rotate more than half a turn between the core and the boundary'' embeds inside the standard contact structure on $\R^3$.
 In the following we make this statement precise and provide a proof of it.
-We will denote by $T$ a torus and by $T_t$ the torus $T \times \{t\}$ in the toric annulus $T \times [0, 1]$.
+We will denote by $T$ a torus and by $T_t$ the torus $T \times \{t\}$ in the thickened torus $T \times [0, 1]$.

 We first recall some notions about suspensions on tori.
 A non-singular foliation $\mathcal{F}$ on $T$ is called a suspension if there is a simple closed curve intersecting all leaves transversely.
-The name comes from the fact that $\mathcal{F}$ can be reconstructed by suspending of the Poincar\'e first return map on the transversal curve.
+The name comes from the fact that $\mathcal{F}$ can be reconstructed by suspending the Poincar\'e first return map on the transversal curve.
 To such a foliation one can associate a line in $H_1(T; \R)$.
 This line $d(\mathcal{F})$ is called the asymptotic direction of $\mathcal{F}$.
 We briefly sketch the construction.
 Pick any point $x$ in $T$, follow the leaf of $\mathcal{F}$ through $x$ for a length $T$, and create a closed curve $O(x, T)$ using a geodesic (for some auxiliary metric).
 Then the limit homology class $\lim_{T \to \infty} \frac{1}{T} [ O(x, T) ]$ exists for every $x$ and it defines a line in $H_1(T; \R)$ that does not depend on $x$ or $T$.
 The limit is called the {\em asymptotic direction}.
 Two easy examples are when $\mathcal{F}$ is linear (we recover the intuitive notion of direction) and when there is a closed leaf (its asymptotic direction is spanned by the homology class of this leaf).

-Let $T \times [0, 1]$ be a toric annulus.
+Let $T \times [0, 1]$ be a thickened torus.
 If the characteristic foliations on all the tori $T_t$ induced by some contact structure $\xi$ are suspensions then the contact condition forces the asymptotic directions $d(\xi T_t)$ to always rotate continuously in the same direction (which is determined by the orientations of the manifold, the contact structure and the tori).
 This direction can be constant along some sub-intervals\footnote{This obviously happens around each $t$ such that $\xi T_t$ is structurally stable.} but it cannot be constant in a neighborhood of $t$ if $\xi T_t$ is linear.